Tchetta/Group4_TSMS/README.md

 # Telecom Subscriber Management System (TSMS)

 ## Introduction
 The Telecom Subscriber Management System (TSMS) is a web-based application developed as a school project for the course CEF468 - Database and PHP Programming.
-It aims to streamline the management of subscriber data, services, billing, and user authentication for telecom operators.
+It aims to streamline subscriber data management, services, billing, and user authentication for telecom operators.

 ## Technologies Used
 - **Backend:** PHP